 Sort out your Bra

-Look for materials that are breathable.
+Look for materials that are breathable to cut down on cleavage sweat.
 If you can find a good, supportive cotton bra, wear one of those during summer months.
 Spacer bras or bras that are made with specially-formulated breathable material are another good option.
 Check out my article on spacer bras and how they work here.

 If your skin is super irritated, and you have a supportive wire-free bra around, you can wear this as well.
 Just make sure that your breasts are lifted enough so that the area under your breasts is as aerated as possible.